abbreviatedman/fast/readme.md

 ---
 ```

 However, this is time-consuming and syntactically busy.
 (Exactly what Markdown is designed to avoid.)
-You likely want the `incremental-list` class outlined at the top of this section.
+You likely want the `incremental-list` style directive outlined at the top of this section.

 #### Speaker Notes